LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 <img class="myImg" src="../images/interviews/object-the-fundamentals.png" alt="object-fundamentals" style="cursor: pointer;">

 ## Types of Builds

+How you play this game depends totally on you, but a guide may help you navigate better.

 ### Semi Senior
 - Certifications are valid as an extension of knowledge and proof that you care about learning more.